For the healthiest Ramadan ever, be like Muhammad (ﷺ)

 Prepare Simple Feasts

 We know from the hadith about the wedding banquet that Rasulullah (ﷺ) hosted for his marriage to Safiyyah (RA), and that it comprised of dates, dried yoghurt, butter, and a sweet dish called hais.
-This was simpler than the starters many of us have today!
+This was simpler than most starters served today.

-Eating clean and high-quality food is an important aspect of Halal living.
+Eating clean food of a high-quality is an important aspect of Halal living.
 But what kind of food did the Prophet (ﷺ) eat on a daily basis?
 We know from the hadith that the food which made up the Prophet’s (ﷺ) regular diet consisted of the following:

 • Dates